About Mariposa Butterfly Festival

 Kimberly Vaughan, 20+ year resident of Mariposa, joined the Mariposa Butterfly Festival Board in 2020 as the Creative Director.
 Serving the MBF Board has provided opportunities for Kimberly to channel her enthusiasm to bring butterfly education to classrooms, inspire global awareness about the importance of butterflies, and celebrate the rich heritage of Mariposa.

-Kimberly's most recent role was appointed by Governor Gavin Newsom as the Director of the 35a District Fairgrounds Board.
+Kimberly's most recent role was appointed by Governor Gavin Newsom as Director, 35a District Fairgrounds Board.
 In this capacity, she hopes her contributions will enhance the fairgrounds' offerings and community impact, ensuring our beloved fairgrounds remain a vibrant hub of activity and connection.

 Outside of her professional endeavors, Kimberly finds joy and fulfillment in her family life.
-She shares her life with her husband, Dale Vaughan, and their children, Christian, Justice, Hudson, and Merrick.
-Together, they embrace adventure, often spending their time kayaking and exploring new destinations.
+She shares her life with her husband, Dale Vaughan, and their children, Christian, Charlie, Justice, Hudson, and Merrick.
+Together, they embrace adventure at events, often spending their time kayaking and exploring new destinations.

 Michael Hall